alnajar/BST_692_2020_final/README.md

 1. Describe the overall dataset
     + Include both interactive graphical and numeric summaries of all the variables in the entire dataset.
     + Allow users to look at the details of all the women or the women split by their city.

+## Map the number of people without insurance

+1. Use the data that you pulled from the cenus and map it.

 ## Predict late stage cancer using variables that are known before surgery
 Build predictive models of late stage breast cancer and provide the users with numeric and/or graphical summaries to help them understand that the models say/mean.
 Be sure to include at least these four modeling techniques: